psychemedia/pentrich-uprising/12_leeds_mercury.md

 https://britishnewspaperarchive.co.uk/viewer/bl/0000365/18170719/003/0003
 Carlisle Patriot - Saturday 19 July 1817

 The state of affairs in neighbourhood of has been much more serious than imagined, and there is still some ground alarm, for the further probable progress of the disaffected ill that quarter.
 Twenty-three prisoners, all, have been sent to York Castle, some of them charged with high treason, others with rioting, stealing arms, &c.
 Eighteen still remain in custody at, Iluddcrslield, of whom four, and a fifth since discharged, were apprehended Tuesday night.
-Resides these, about men, against whom thc-ie are informations for having been concerned the late outrages, have absconded; but they are diligently looked for by the civil authorities, and hopes are entertained that many of them will yet The Gazette of last night contains Royal Proclamation, pardoning all individuals who have been guilty of frame-breaking, and who shall, before the first day September next, appear before some Justice of the Peace and declare when and where their offence was committed.
+Resides these, about men, against whom thc-ie are informations for having been concerned the late outrages, have absconded; but they are diligently looked for by the civil authorities, and hopes are entertained that many of them will yet be approehended.—*Leeds Intelligencer*.

+The Gazette of last night contains Royal Proclamation, pardoning all individuals who have been guilty of frame-breaking, and who shall, before the first day September next, appear before some Justice of the Peace and declare when and where their offence was committed.
 This Proclamation, combined with the Act which has lately passed the Legislature, for the more severe punishment of those who shall henceforward guilty outrages, will, we trust, put speedy end practices not less disgraceful the public character than they are dangerous the public tranquillity.

 ---
 https://www.britishnewspaperarchive.co.uk/viewer/bl/0000076/18170719/010/0003
-Leeds Mercury

-Saturday 19 July 1817
+## Leeds Mercury - Saturday 19 July 1817
 p3

-THE HUDDERSFIELD INSURRECTION
+### THE HUDDERSFIELD INSURRECTION

 An inflated and highly exaggerated account of the state of the town and neighbourhood of Huddersfield, during the past month, has been published in the Leeds Intelligencer, and copied into the London Ministerial papers.
 Such a publication, on the eve of the trial at York, we hold to be extremely reprehensible, and must, as far as it is believed, have a tendency to prejudice the minds of the jury appointed to sit in judgement upon the lives of the accused.
 To assert in a public print before the trials come on, and of course on *ex parte* evidence, that the object of the prisoners was "massacre," and that their plans were to be consummated by "plunder, fire, and carnage, to a fearful extent," is to prejudge their cause, and to deprive these unfortunate men of the benefit of that salutary maxim of the English law, which holds every man to be innocent till a jury of his countrymen has pronounced him guilty.
 Without pretending to be at all in the secrets of the insurgents, we must say, we have too favourable an opinion of our species and of our countrymen, to believe that any numerous body of them in a particular neighbourhood, could be brought to be the actors in a sedition, that was to inflict "massacre, plunder, fire, and carnage," upon their neighbours, "to a fearful extent."
 The intention of the insurgents, as far as we can learn, was to effect a "bloodless revolution," and the purpose of seizing and *disarming* the military, as stated is the account before us, seems to favour that supposition.
 That a bloodless revolution could have been effected, is, to be sure, a supposition too gross to be entertained by any set of men of common understanding; but Mr. Oliver, it seems, had the address to persuade the leaders that a project of this kind was practicable, and his dupes were so utterly ignorant as to adopt the absurdity.
 This fact may serve to shew of what kind of materials the Huddersfield branch of the conspiracy was formed.
 How many men and boys (for there was, it seems, a considerable proportion of the latter) assembled at *Folly*-hall-bridge, near Huddersfield, on the night of the 8th, we cannot learn with any degree of certainty, but some estimate may be formed of their strength from the fact, that a detachment of newly-raised Yeomanry Cavalry put to flight and entirely dispersed the insurgent army ! while the only blood that flowed on the occasion on either side, was the blood of a horse, and the only other mark of violence inflicted was, as the Intelligencer states, the mark of a bail which struck a deserted house !
 We do not wish to speak with levity of a proceeding which every friend to his country must condemn, but when we see a local act of popular violence, exaggerated to the bulk of a wide spreading insurrection, we feel it to be our duty to remove the deception, by lowering down the colouring to the standard of truth.